c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 -----------

 This variable controls the output of logs.
-Logs can either go to file and will be available under ``./log/`` inside the Devilbox git directory or they can be forwarded to Docker logs and will then be send to stdout and stderr.
+Logs can either go to file and will be available under ``./log/`` inside the DreamDevBox git directory or they can be forwarded to Docker logs and will then be send to stdout and stderr.

 +-------------------+----------------+---------------+